Hypoglycemic Agents

 How do oral hypoglycemic agents work?

-What is the most common side effect of hypoglycemic agents?
+What are common side effects of hypoglycemic agents?

 Can hypoglycemic agents be used during pregnancy?

-How often should blood glucose levels be monitored when taking hypoglycemic agents?
+How often should blood sugar levels be monitored when taking hypoglycemic agents?

 Can hypoglycemic agents interact with other medications?